sem-in-r/seminr/README.md

 )
 ```

-Interaction factors must be created after the measurement model is defined
+Interaction factors must be created after the measurement model is defined:

 ``` r
 mobi_xm <- interactions(